vijay-kumar-yadav/Imagika/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This is an open source project.